vvarve/motorcycle_parts_django/README.md

 # motorcycle_parts_django
 ### This is a management inventory ORM model with motorcycle parts or accesories and compatibility them

+The project help to search and flexibility the parts when a inventory has considerable references

 *The project has two modes that will depend on how you log in:*

 - Management and editing model (Sign in like admin)